 We see a major frustration for users in the fact that we cannot find a way to edit cover pages on the Mac version of eFax Messenger.
-It appears that the Mac version of eFax messenger does not have this ability – and it is not an option that can be edited through the web based interface.
-To edit cover pages, users would need to install a copy of eFax Messenger on a windows version of their Mac through Bootcamp or Parallels, and customize their cover pages from there, or find a windows computer to do the same.
+It appears that the Mac version of eFax Messenger does not have this ability.
+The web-based interface does not have an option to edit cover pages.
+To edit them, users would need to install a copy of eFax Messenger on a Windows version of their Mac through Bootcamp or Parallels, and customize their cover pages from there, or find a Windows computer to do the same.

-Once a cover page has been customized and it is set to default, however, that page can be selected when faxing from the eFax web or email interfaces.
+Once a cover page has been customized and set to default, that page can be selected when faxing from the eFax web or email interfaces.